Predicting with Proxies: Transfer Learning in High Dimension: Problem Formulation

 \textit{Evaluation:} We define the parameter estimation error of a given estimator $\hbeta$ relative to the true parameter $\betag$ as

-where $\mathcal{S} = \bc{\Xg, \Xp, \betag, \betap}$ is the set of problem parameters that satisfy the assumptions given in the problem formulation and \S \ref{ssec:ass} below, and the expectation is taken with respect to the noise terms $\epg$ and $\epp$.
+where $\mathcal{S} = \bc{\Xg, \Xp, \betag, \delta^*}$ is the set of feasible problem parameters\footnote{Note that $\betap$ is implicitly defined in $\mathcal{S}$ as $\betag - \delta^*$.} (i.e., satisfying the assumptions given in the problem formulation and Section \ref{ssec:ass}), and the expectation is taken with respect to the noise terms $\epg$ and $\epp$.
+Note that a bound on $R$ implies a bound on the expected out-of-sample prediction error for any new bounded observation $x \in \R^d$, i.e., by H\"older's inequality,